 MLB busted Joe Jackson and Pete Rose for offenses so malicious that they were banned from the game and Hall of Fame forever.
 Fine.
 Whether or not those guys should go in is another issue altogether.
 But MLB never busted Bonds or Clemens or McGwire or Bagwell.
 And when a big name, Rafael Palmeiro, finally got busted, he received a 10-day ban and then returned to finish the season with the Orioles.
 Now fans and voters are supposed to do what MLB was never willing or able to do, pass the proper judgment, and prevent these guys from going into the Hall of Fame?
 Bullshit.

 A side note here… Some players have admitted using PEDs after their careers are over.
 That’s not noble.
 You’ve already played your career, made your money, cheated your fans.
 Voluntarily admitting you’ve used PEDs DURING your career, when there’s still a lot of money on the table… Now THAT is noble.
-Let’s say a serial rapist admits that he’s a serial rapist before he’s caught.
+Let’s say a serial rapist admits that he’s a serial rapist after committing the crimes but before he’s caught.
 Is that noble?
 No. In fact, he’d probably be tried in court and sent to prison.
 What is MLB doing with admitted PED users?
 Giving them jobs as batting coaches and leaving the Hall of Fame doors wide open for them.

 It’s not our responsibility to keep the Hall of Fame pure — it was and always will be MLB’s responsibility to keep the game pure.
 Players did wrong, but MLB did wronger.
 As fans, we should sit back and enjoy watching the best players from our generation go into the Hall of Fame, not be burdened by the responsibility of judging and punishing them.
 It’s MLB that should be judged and punished for failing to responsibly handle this matter.